 Piercing Ending

-In the final act of ‘Piercing,’ a heavily-drugged Reed finally manages to tie Jackie’s wrists together and gets ready to kill her with an ice pick but passes out once more.
+In the final act of ‘Piercing,’ a heavily drugged Reed finally manages to tie Jackie’s wrists together and gets ready to kill her with an ice pick but passes out once more.
 When Reed wakes up, he finds that he has been stripped off his clothes, bound, and gagged.
-When he still tries to get the ice pick, Jackie picks it up and starts caressing him with it.
+When he still tries to get the ice pick, Jackie picks it up and caresses him.
 Just when it seems like she is going to stab him with it, he tries to speak.
 Jackie stops and removes the gag.
 The film ends with Reed asking if they can eat first, echoing her words from earlier.

 In Search of Fulfillment

 ‘Piercing’ unfolds like a two-hander, exclusively focusing on its two main characters.
-Most of their interactions take place in confined places, Reed’s hotel room, the backseat of a taxicab, Jackie’s apartment, all of which actively separate them from the rest of the world.
-In that secluded – albeit momentary – existence, the two of them search for their personal fulfillment.
+Most of their interactions take place in confined places: Reed’s hotel room, the backseat of a taxicab, and Jackie’s apartment, all of which actively separate them from the rest of the world.
+In that secluded – albeit momentary – existence, the two search for personal fulfillment.
 During a drug-induced vision, it is revealed that Reed’s first victim was his former lover, who was considerably older than him.

 Reed candidly explains to Jackie that he wants to experience that thrill again.
 However, she erroneously thinks that he is speaking about BDSM.
 After witnessing first-hand how much Jackie is prone to self-harm, he is pretty much convinced that she has agreed to let him kill her.
 On the other hand, for Jackie, Reed has been the source of remarkable kindness in her otherwise brutal and dreary life.
 When he starts demonstrating what she construes as his wicked and kinky sides, she genuinely believes that there is a deeper connection between them.